bigpick/bigpick/README.md

 * Rust
 * Scripting
 * DevOps
-* Empowering developers to do more work easier and faster (development tooling)
+* Building and working on tools and standards that empower developers to do work easier, faster, and cleaner.

 Got any questions?
 Drop me an issue and I'll take a look!